Vologases I of Armenia

-Vologases I of Armenia (Վաղարշ Ա) or Vagharsh I was a Parthian prince who ruled Armenia from 117 to 140.
+Vologases I of Armenia (Վաղարշ Ա) or Vagharsh I was a Parthian prince who ruled Armenia from 117 to c.
+140–144.
 He was apparently an Arsacid and is described as the "son of Sanatruces" (King of Armenia 88–110) by Cassius Dio.
 He became king following the end of the brief Roman annexation of Armenia.
 He is known to have founded the city of Vagharshapat, which served as the capital of Armenia from 120 to 330, and a number of other settlements that bear his name.
-Although Armenia prospered during his reign, he was forced to appeal to Rome for assistance against an Iberian invasion towards the end of his rule.
+Although Armenia prospered during his reign, he was forced to appeal to Rome for assistance against an Alan invasion invasion towards the end of his rule.
 According to Movses Khorenatsi, he may have died in battle against the invaders.
-After his death, the Romans made Sohaemeus the ruler of Armenia.
+After his death, the Romans made the non-Arsacid Sohaemus the ruler of Armenia, although some scholars believe another Arsacid, Pacorus, held the throne after Vologases' reign.